asecurityteam/rolling/README.md

 // ten second rolling window with a one second bucket var window =  rolling.NewTimeWindow(bucketSize, numberOfBuckets, preallocHint)
 // aggregate to a 99th percentile
-var percentile = rolling.NewPercentileAggregate(99, w, preallocHint)
+var percentile = rolling.NewPercentileRollup(99, window, preallocHint, "99th Percentile")
-// start emitting non-zero values after 100ms and emit for all values over 1s var percentage = rolling.NewPercentageEvaluator(a, .1, 1)
+// start emitting non-zero values after 100ms and emit for all values over 1s var percentage = rolling.NewPercentageRollup(window, .1, 1, "Percentage Slow")
-// ensure that there are at least as many points as required to satisfy the percentile var limited = rolling.NewLimitedEvaluator(100, w, percentage)
+// ensure that there are at least as many points as required to satisfy the percentile var limited = rolling.NewLimitedRollup(100, w, percentage)

 for _ = range time.Tick(time.Millisecond) {
   var start = time.Now()